rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 ### Cookie cutters

+Cookie cutting is not just about repeating ingrained habits.
+I believe there is some project to project, program to program, inertia which makes us want to repeat the same approach.
+This is not necessarily a bad thing if we are aware of it and if we are not afraid to explore other options.

 Even looking at the job interview process, notice the focus on finding someone with a very closely fitting background.
 Have you ever seen a job posting asking for someone with a significantly different skill set from what the group already has?
 Hiring managers want to find cookie-cutters that can make cookies of a very similar shape that their team bakes.
 I think this is not optimal in long term.
 This bias creates groups with a narrow pool of experience and